raypeng/old_website/about.md

 Hey guys!
 Greetings from Rui Peng or Ray (how my first name pronounces)!

-I am currently a final year student major in Computer Science in HKUST.
+I am joining CMU for a Masters in Machine Learning.
+These two words always excite me!
+Yay!
+I am doing ML on big datasets and Deep Learning research.
+Stay tuned for my upcoming blog posts!

+I have graduated from HKUST with CS major.
 My interests lie primarily in Software Development and Computer Vision.
 I am doing a final year thesis on [Video Object Detection](http://image-net.org/challenges/LSVRC/2015/#vid), which is an exciting topic not yet solved well by state-of-the-art.
+My thesis report is available [here]({{ site.url }}/assets/fyt-thesis.pdf).

 My favorite programming languages are C++ (for its efficiency), Python (for its wide range of support in research) and above all Ruby (for its pure elegance in OOP).
 I like reading books and articles about new technologies and I listen to a range of podcasts.